 Master in Charge: Mike Day.

 Football at Epsom has grown in both popularity and reputation over recent years.
-It is now the major sport for boys in the Lent term and there are regular fixtures organised for 1st-5th XI, Colts A-D, Junior Colts A-D and U14 A-D. We play a very strong fixture card, as part of the Surrey, Sussex, Kent Independent League and these include fixtures with St Paul's, Worth, Christ's Hospital, Tonbridge, King's Canterbury, St Bede's, Colfe's, Sevenoaks, Cranleigh, Brighton College, Ewell Castle and the Corinthian Casuals amongst our annual opposition.
+It is now the major sport for boys in the Lent term and there are regular fixtures organised for 1st-5th XI, Colts A-D, Junior Colts A-D, U14 A-D, 13ABC and 12ABC.
+We play a very strong fixture card, as part of the Surrey, Sussex, Kent Independent League and these include fixtures with St Paul's, Worth, Christ's Hospital, Tonbridge, King's Canterbury, St Bede's, Colfe's, Sevenoaks, Cranleigh, Brighton College, Ewell Castle and the Corinthian Casuals amongst our annual opposition.

 Epsom can typically field up to 13-17 XIs, playing primarily on Saturday afternoons from January through to March.
 With the provision of external professional coaching, the skill level and tactical appreciation of the senior squad members has improved dramatically during recent seasons, a trend we hope to continue.
 We have close links to Chelsea FC Foundation and have nine visiting FIFA/FA qualified coaches assigned to our squads.